Webster's Dictionary defines investment as using your money in a way that you hope will increase its value.

 Another collects only Philadelphia Phillies memorabilia.
 All kinds of stuff, but all Phillies related.

-My car insurance guy collects items from old stadiums that aren't around anymore.
+My car insurance agent collects items from old stadiums that aren't around anymore.
 I love to go to pay my insurance because as you enter his office he has two seats from Pittsburgh's Forbes Field.

 How do you know what memorabilia to buy?
 Common sense is a good place to start.
 It's a matter of supply and demand.
 An item that's rare, or better yet, one of a kind, is going to be worth more in the long run than a mass produced item.
 If a thousand other people have the same piece of memorabilia that you do, the value won't be as great as it would if you have the only one there is.